She Chinese: Vowels

-The syllabic coronal consonant /z̩/, frequently known in Chinese linguistics as the apical vowel, is also found in some dialects of She.
+The syllabic coronal consonant /z̩/, frequently known in Chinese linguistics as the apical vowel, is also found in some dialects of Shanke.

 Tones

-She has 4 phonemic contour tones, which can be organized into the following 6 tone categories (You 2002:80-83); the Dark Going tone has merged into the Dark Level tone in the development of She.
-Almost all She dialects have identical tone values in each tone category, which are provided below.
+Shanke has 4 phonemic contour tones, which can be organized into the following 6 tone categories (You 2002:80-83); the Dark Going tone has merged into the Dark Level tone in the development of Shanke.
+Almost all Shanke dialects have identical tone values in each tone category, which are provided below.